top of page

 • PSI or Bar

-The shallower you are, the less air you breathe with each breath, and the amount of air consumed in PSI/Bar will decrease
+The shallower you are, the less air you breathe with each breath, and the amount of air consumed in PSI/Bar will decrease.

-The deeper you go, the more air you breathe with each breath, and the amount of air consumed in PSI/Bar will increase
+The deeper you go, the more air you breathe with each breath, and the amount of air consumed in PSI/Bar will increase.

 More PSI/Bar X, Less PSI/Bar ÷

-• Litres
+• Volume

 If you take a balloon up from depth, its size increases (more volume)